 - Towels provided,Linen provided

-There are two entrances to West Huckham Barn on the ground floor; one at the end nearest the bedrooms (with no step at the door, one step down inside along the hallway), and the main entrance (with several steps) opening directly into the living area.
-We imagine that the the open-plan living area is where you'll spend most of your time; the high timber ceiling and glazed doors give a feeling of openness and space.
+There are two entrances to West Huckham Barn on the ground floor; one at the end nearest the bedrooms and the main entrance opening directly into the living area.
+Floor plans provided below.
+We imagine that the open-plan living area is where you'll spend most of your time; the high timber ceiling and glazed doors give a feeling of openness and space.
 The comfortable seating area is complete with wood-burner.
 The oak-fitted kitchen has all modern conveniences (dishwasher, microwave, larder fridge, electric oven/induction hob).
-The west-facing conservatory (one step down from the living area) is a glorious spot for watching the sunset.
-Also on the ground floor is a utility room comprising washing machine, freezer and an extra larder fridge.
-There are two ground-floor bedrooms - one double bedroom (at main floor level) and one single room (up one step in the hallway from the main floor level).
+The west-facing conservatory is a glorious spot for watching the sunset.
+Also on the ground floor is a utility room, comprising washing machine, freezer and an extra larder fridge.
+There are two ground-floor bedrooms - one double bedroom and one single room.
 On the opposite side of the hall to this bedroom is the shower-room (comprising shower, toilet and hand basin).
 A narrow staircase leads up from the utility area to a second sitting area which overlooks the downstairs living room.
 Gallery sitting area has twin 2'6" single beds (for alternative sleeping arrangements only) This leads through to a double bedroom (King-size bed) with en-suite bathroom (bath, toilet and hand basin).
 This bedroom also has an external door, with wider, outside steps down to garden.
-It is possible to sleep downstairs (double bedroom) with full access to the kitchen/living area - with just one step up to bathroom facilities.
-Full views through the double doors from this level - or one step down into conservatory.

 - private garden (not enclosed)

 - Balcony or terrace